caseofbase18/vue-portfolio/README.md

 ## Key Components
 * Vue Router handles routing between the Home, Portfolio, and Contact pages.
 * Tailwind CSS provides a mobile-first, responsive design that adjusts to various screen sizes.
 * The Contact Form uses EmailJS to send an email with the message content.
-Be sure to replace the default email configuration in ContactForm.vue with your own EmailJS credentials.
+Be sure to replace the default email configuration in Contact.vue with your own EmailJS credentials.
 * The website is fully responsive, ensuring a great user experience on both desktop and mobile devices.

 ## Screenshots